University of California, Santa Cruz Silicon Valley Initiatives: The Center for Research in Open Source Software (CROSS)

 This center is designed to facilitate the transfer of student research into industry via open-source projects.
 It was founded after UCSC student Sage Weil successfully founded the distributed storage platform Ceph.
 Its goal is to create a path for graduate students to become entrepreneurs in the tech industry, drawing on the expertise of Silicon Valley experts.

 The Genomics Institute

 The Genomics Institute was established in 2014 to research ways to employ intelligent diagnostics to get cures to people more quickly and to understand the genetic underpinnings of a variety of diseases and conditions.
 It creates open-source genomics platforms and other technologies to find evolutionary patterns and the genetic underpinnings of disease, and it is committed to openly sharing its innovations to promote a healthier society.
 The institute has close partnerships with industries in the area, and research at the institute has led to the creation of several new companies, including Five3 Genomics, Maverix Biomics, MagArray, Two Pore Guys, and Dovetail Genomics.

-The Network Management and Operations (NMO) Lab

-The NMO lab is funded partly through an industry partnership with Cisco and partners with Cisco engineers to work on real problems in operational networks.